 If your bank or credit union can’t help you, then see if maybe a family member or friend is able to lend you the money necessary to consolidate your debts.
 If your “rich” relative says no, don’t be upset with them.
 It is everyone’s choice to do with their money as they choose.
 Maybe your relative’s finances are tight right now—even though they may look successful to you.
 Lending money to family members involves added risks.
 If a relative lends you money, but then you lose your job or get hurt and are unable to pay them back, that may sour your relationship with them.
 If your relative can’t afford to forgive the loan to save their relationship with you, then this could forever cast a shadow over your relationship with them.
 A wise relative may not wish to put themselves or you in a situation like this.
 This may be another reason why a relative may not be willing to lend you money.
 So don’t hold it against them.
 If a relative is able to lend you money, then make sure that you honour your agreement with them and always make your payments on time as agreed.

-If you are not able to obtain a debt consolidation loan, then maybe you can consider other options like selling assets to pay off your debts, downsizing your lifestyle to save money, cutting out expensive hobbies to save money, finding a cheaper home or cheaper place to rent, or increasing your income by taking on another job, taking in ESL students or foster children, teaching ESL, or something else.
+If you are not able to obtain a debt consolidation loan, then maybe you can consider other options like selling assets to pay off your debts, downsizing your lifestyle to save money, cutting out expensive hobbies to save money, finding a cheaper home or cheaper place to rent, or increasing your income by taking on another job, taking in ESL students, teaching ESL, or something else.
 By increasing your income you can pay off your debts faster, and by cutting expenses you can save money to pay off debts faster.
 If you are able to do both, then you will be able to pay off your debts even more quickly.
 If you are serious about paying off your debts, there are ways to do it.
 You may have to be willing to make short term sacrifices for a better life in the long run.
 You may also have to consider the possibility that you may not be able to afford your current lifestyle.
 If you want to change your situation, you will have to do some things differently.
 Be honest with yourself, look at your situation with an open mind and seek the advice of others who you consider to be wise and trustworthy.

 If none of the above options will work for you, you can speak with a Credit Counsellor to see what other options may be available to you.
 You may qualify for a debt management program or orderly payment of debts program (depending on your province).
 These programs help people consolidate all of their credit card payments into one monthly payment and often involve creditors reducing their interest rates to help you get your debts paid off in a reasonable amount of time.
 These types of programs often provide the added benefit of helping people identify the reasons why their debts got out of hand, and then they help people learn the skills necessary to manage their money well and not repeat their mistakes.